sayan-lakhoua/Linezz/README.md

 Linezz is a drawing application designed specifically for Apple Vision Pro (visionOS).
 It allows users to draw in 3D space using ARKit hand tracking, creating smooth, dynamic strokes with multiple brush styles.

+This application is based on the tutorial “Build a Spatial Drawing App with RealityKit” provided by Apple Inc. as part of the Worldwide Developers Conference (WWDC) 2024.
+Please refer to https://developer.apple.com/videos/play/wwdc2024/10104/ for more details.

 ## Features

 * Real-time AR hand tracking–based drawing in 3D space